microsoftgraph/microsoft-graph-docs-contrib/includes/snippet-unavailable.md

 ms.localizationpriority: medium
 ---

-Sample code for this tab is not available at this time.
+SDK support for this language is not currently available.